 2001 – “William C. Knapp Varied Industries Building” With the impetus provided by a $1 million gift from Bill, this 1911-vintage building was renovated into a 165,000 square foot facility that is now one of the largest four-season exhibition halls in the Midwest.
 At the time, Bill’s gift was the largest private donation ever made to the Iowa State Fair.

 2013 – “Meals from the Heartland” While he has given millions to worthwhile charities and organizations, volunteering in support of this hunger relief organization’s mission touched Bill’s heart in an uncommon way.
-He told patch.com’s Beth Daley that he was invigorated by the comradery, and the emotional intimacy that comes from working shoulder to shoulder with friends and strangers alike toward a common goal: tackling hunger.
+He talked about the ways he was invigorated by the comradery, and the emotional intimacy that comes from working shoulder to shoulder with friends and strangers alike toward a common goal: tackling hunger.
 The experience moved Bill to donate the land and then raise $1.9 million for the construction of an expanded packaging facility.
 Afterwards, Bill said, “I enjoyed working on this and being part of it, more than any other thing I’ve done.”

 2015 – “William C. Knapp Emergency Department & Trauma Center at Iowa Methodist Medical Center and Blank Children’s Hospital” Bill made a commitment of roughly $5 million to support the expansion and renovation of the ER and Trauma Center at these UnityPoint Health – Des Moines healthcare facilities.
 His donation was the largest among those made towards the $9 million project’s goal to transform emergency, trauma and critical care in central Iowa.
 “Health care is one of the cornerstones of our community, and this project will help to continue the growth we have experienced and prepare us to meet the needs of future generations,” Bill said.